Published Date: 30.06.2016

 The Police Ombudsman’s Office dealt with more than 3,000 complaints about the conduct of police officers in Northern Ireland in the last financial year – that is a drop of 10% on the previous year.

-This is one of the figures contained in the organisation’s latest Annual Report and its Annual Statistical Bulletin, both of which have been published (click the link below right for the full report).
+This is one of the figures contained in the organisation’s latest Annual Report and its Annual Statistical Bulletin, both of which have been published.

 The report reveals that around 770 of those complaints related to the conduct of police officers during criminal investigations.